WestDRI/slides/content/torchtensors_webinar/_index.md

 ```
 {{<br size="2">}}

-You can then run jobs with `sbatch` or `salloc`
+You can then launch jobs with `sbatch` or `salloc`
 {{<br size="1">}}

-You can leave the Python virtual env with `deactivate`
+Leave the virtual env with the command: `deactivate`
 {{<br size="2">}}

 ---